We are now accepting applications for K-12.

 Students in the Dual Enrollment/Dual Credit program may take their coursework at any of Calhoun Community College’s campuses.
 Students should consult the college’s current course offering schedule or the college’s academic advising centers for information on the dates, times, and locations of courses.
 Course selection must be approved by VFCA Administration.

 Option 2: VFCA Online Academy w/ Dual Enrollment through ORU Advantage

 Dual Enrollment Program

-Grand Canyon University provides an affordable and efficient way to get a head start on your college degree while you are still in high school.
+Oral Roberts University Advantage provides an affordable and efficient way to get a head start on your college degree while you are still in high school.
 With approval from your guidance counselor or school administration, these courses will also apply to your high school requirements.
 You will join college students in courses that are conducted 100% online.
-Should you choose to attend Grand Canyon University at our traditional campus in Phoenix, Arizona or as an online student; the courses will transfer directly into your program of study.
-If you choose to attend another college or university, GCU's regional accreditation will ensure that most colleges and universities will accept the credits you've earned and apply them to your bachelor's degree.
+Should you choose to attend ORU at our traditional campus or as an online student; the courses will transfer directly into your program of study.
+If you choose to attend another college or university, ORU’s regional accreditation will ensure that most colleges and universities will accept the credits you’ve earned and apply them to your bachelor’s degree.
 You will need to complete a high school admissions form.

-To be eligible to enroll, you must meet the following GCU admissions guidelines:
+To be eligible to enroll, you must meet the following ORU admissions guidelines:

 § Completed sophomore level of high school

 § Not earned a high school diploma or GED.